OpenXiangShan/nexus-am/apps/coremark/README.md

 File: CoreMark

 Topic: Welcome
-Copyright © 2009 EEMBC All rights reserved.
+Copyright ï¿½ 2009 EEMBC All rights reserved.
 CoreMark is a trademark of EEMBC and EEMBC is a registered trademark of the Embedded Microprocessor Benchmark Consortium.

-CoreMark’s primary goals are simplicity and providing a method for testing only a processor’s core features.
+CoreMarkï¿½s primary goals are simplicity and providing a method for testing only a processorï¿½s core features.

 For more information about EEMBC's comprehensive embedded benchmark suites, please see www.eembc.org.